 - Car Travel to Ferry Port € 150 (1,000 km)

 - Car Travel back from Ferry Port € 150 (1,000 km)

 - Airline Ticket Price € 600 (€ 150 per person)

 - Car Travel to Airport € 30 (200 km)

 - Car Park at Airport € 160 (two weeks)

 - Car Travel back from Airport € 30 (200 km)

 Bottom line - a family pays € 1,200 when taking the ferry in their own car, € 1,270 when taking the plane and renting a car.
 But note that the fewer people go, the more attractive air travel usually becomes.

 Unless you start in Great Britain, your first vacation night on a ferry arrangement will not be spent in Ireland but in a wayside hotel, on the ferry or simply driving.
 So you will lose time in Ireland - but with a little planning gain an exciting road trip.

 It also, however, depends on the distance you travel to the ferry and the time you want to spend in Ireland.
-If you are travelling from Great Britain you will find ferry travel very convenient.
-If you are travelling from continental Europe it depends on where you start - anywhere south of the Baltic, west of the former "Iron Curtain" and north of the Alps and Pyrenees is fine, beyond that it gets progressively more inconvenient.
-If you are a single traveller heading for a city trip into Dublin, you should definitely fly instead.
+If you are traveling from Great Britain you will find ferry travel very convenient.
+If you are traveling from continental Europe it depends on where you start - anywhere south of the Baltic, west of the former "Iron Curtain" and north of the Alps and Pyrenees is fine, beyond that it gets progressively more inconvenient.
+If you are a single traveler heading for a city trip into Dublin, you should definitely fly instead.